Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Benlysta and children

-In addition to the use listed above, Benlysta may be used off-label for other purposes.
+In addition to the uses listed above, Benlysta may be used off-label for other purposes.
 Off-label drug use is when a drug that’s approved for one or more uses is prescribed for a different one that’s not approved.
 Below is an example of an off-label use for Benlysta.

 Benlysta for rheumatoid arthritis (off-label use)

 Benlysta isn’t approved to treat rheumatoid arthritis (RA).
 But it may be used off-label for this condition.
-(With off-label use, a drug is used to treat a condition that it isn’t approved to treat.)

 If you have additional questions about using Benlysta for RA, talk with your doctor.
 They’ll work to determine the best treatment plan for you.